hpc/charliecloud/doc/ch-run_desc.rst

 variable name/value per line (guest paths can be specified by prepending the image path).
 Values given replace any already set (i.e., if a variable is repeated, the last value wins).
-Environment variables in the value are expanded unless :code:`--set-env-no-expand` is given, though see below for syntax differences from the shell.
+Environment variables in the value are expanded unless :code:`--env-no-expand` is given, though see below for syntax differences from the shell.

 For example, to prepend :code:`/opt/bin` to the current shell's path (note